SeaCelo/SDGclassy/README.md

 ```

 ## How to use:
-* Add text files (no directories) to: /SDGclassy/target/input/
+* Add text files (txt only, no pdf, no directories) to: /SDGclassy/target/input/
 * Run the classification script

 ```